coding-wise/best-practices/principles/YAGNI.md

 # You Aren't Gonna Need It (YAGNI)

 Deleting code is a good thing.
-Keep it simple and don't add uncessary stuff.
+Keep it simple and don't add unnecessary stuff.